plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Discoveries.md

 When a Player declares a Discovery as **Far**, they take the following steps in order:

-1. Place the Discovery faceup in the Far zone;
+1. Place the Discovery face up in the Far zone;
 2. Advance the Player's Order two;
 3. Return two Traits of the same Level from their Roots;
 4. Draw three Traits one level higher than the returned cards;